WA9ONY/Pico-RP2040/README2.md

 Current scale is 500 mV/div / 100 Ohms = 5 mA/div.
 The IV curve stops at 4 vertical divisions at the top of the plot, 4 div * 5 mA/div = 20 ma.
 The 2N3055 maximum continuous base current rating is 7.0 A.
+The tester 20 mA is far from the basse current maximum 7.0 A rating.

 ## I-V Characteristic Curve: 2N3055 NPN transistor base emmitter.